amonelias/MMM-AmsIAQ/README.md

 ## Installation
 1. Navigate to the `/modules` folder of you MagicMirror²
 2. Clone this repository using the following command: `git clone https://github.com/amonelias/MMM-AmsIAQ.git`
+3. Install dependencies using the following command: `sudo apt-get install pigpio`
+4. Start the pigpio daemon using the following command: `sudo pigpiod`

 ## Config
 <table>